Our SEND vision and ethos:

 This approach is used for all children in our school as part of our commitment to providing excellence in the classroom.

-Sometimes, as part of our Graduated Response, children need a more targeted approach and benefit from specific intervention in a group or on a one to one basis.
+Sometimes, as part of our Graduated Approach, children need a more targeted approach and benefit from specific intervention in a group or on a one to one basis or additional assessment from an outside professional/agency.
 Where children are identified as needing an increased level of support, you will be involved in discussions to plan for possible ways forward.
 Examples of Intervention available at Bowsland Green include Forest Skills, Mentoring, Speech and Language therapy and Physical Skill Development programmes.
-Sometimes specialist equipment is used such as seating cushions or recording devices.
-Sometimes adaptations to the environment are required such as workstations or countdown timers.
-Bowsland Green’s building and grounds are wheelchair accessible.
-There are disabled toilets in each area of the school for children and an additional disabled toilet for adults.
-We have basic changing facilities but no shower.
-A copy of the Accessibility Plan is available here – Accessibilty Plan 2013-16
+Sometimes specialist equipment or resources are required to support a child’s learning.
+This Graduated Approach will result in careful monitoring and tracking by the both class teacher and school SENCo.

 If your child has been identified by the class teacher, Inclusion Leader and outside agencies as needing a particularly high level of individual or small group teaching which cannot be provided from the budget available to the school, then an application for an Education Health Care Plan may be made.
 This type of support is available for children with specific barriers to learning that are severe, complex and lifelong and cannot be overcome through Quality First Teaching or intervention groups without a considerable amount of support.
 Usually your child will also need specialist support in school from a professional outside the school such as the Inclusion Support Service, Behaviour Support Service or Sensory Support Service (for students with a hearing or visual need) or other professionals such as the Educational Psychology Service, Speech and Language therapy Service or CAMHS.
 Further information about the EHP application can be obtained from the Inclusion Leader or South Gloucestershire Council.